 Next: Fremont Brewing Company

-’s Urban Beer garden is the place to be.
+The Fremont Brewing Company’s Urban Beer garden is the place to be.
 On most days it’s filled with locals, young professionals, families and anyone else looking for great brews and good conversation.
 Just a few blocks down from the Fremont Troll, the Beer Garden features rustic tables, recycled red leather banquettes and an 18 foot-long community table.
-Fremont Brewing Company

 Among the brews: Interurban India Pale Ale (named after the Fremont statue, "Waiting for the Interurban"), the refreshing Fremont Summer Ale and its flagship beer, Universal Pale Ale, crafted with old-world malts and Northwest hops.